Savivaldybė Stadium

 Šiauliai city municipality stadium, known as Šiauliai Central Stadium for UEFA competitions, is a multi-use stadium in Šiauliai, Lithuania.
 It is currently used mostly for football matches and is the home stadium of FA Šiauliai and FC Gintra.

+The stadium has also been used by the Lithuania women's national football team and was a venue at the 2018 UEFA Women's Under-17 Championship.

-The stadium holds 4,000 people.
+Originally built in 1962, the stadium holds 3,017 people.